ibm-cloud-docs/watson-knowledge-studio/tutorials-create-rule-model.md

         ![Shows the user choosing the "RuleDate" class from the list.](images/rule-anno3.jpg "Shows the user choosing the "RuleDate" class from the list.")

 1. To pre-annotate document sets or annotation sets with the rule-based model, select the **Rule-based Model** tab and click **Run this model**.

+   **Attention**: Run the rule-based model as a pre-annotator only on documents that were not already annotated by humans.

 ## Tutorial summary
 {: #wks_tutrule_sum}